Revisiting Skeleton-based Action Recognition: Related Work

-\textbf{2D-CNN for skeleton-based action recognition. } For skeleton-based action recognition, 2D-CNN-based approaches first model the skeleton sequence as a pseudo image based on some manually designed transformations.
-PoTion~\cite{choutas2018potion} aggregates heatmaps along the temporal dimension with color encodings to get the pose motion representation, while PA3D~\cite{yan2019pa3d} does the aggregation with 1\x 1 convolutions.
-Although carefully designed, some information might still be lost during the aggregation, which can lead to inferior recognition performance\footnote{ During preliminary study, PoTion~\cite{choutas2018potion} achieves less than 85\% Top-1 accuracy on FineGYM, while GCN or 3D-CNN achieve 90\%+.}.
-Other works~\cite{ke2017new, caetano2019skelemotion} directly convert the coordinates of a skeleton sequence to a pseudo image with some transformation, typically generate a 2D input of shape K\x T\footnote{ K is the number of joints, T is the temporal length.}.
-Such kinds of input cannot exploit the locality nature of convolution networks, which makes these methods not as competitive as GCN on popular benchmarks~\cite{caetano2019skelemotion}.
-Our work aggregates heatmaps by stacking them along the temporal dimension to form 3D heatmap volumes, no information is lost during this process.
-Besides, we use 3D-CNN instead of the 2D one, due to its good capability for spatiotemporal feature learning.
+\textbf{CNN for skeleton-based action recognition. } Another stream of work adopts convolutional neural networks for skeleton-based action recognition.
+2D-CNN-based approaches first model the skeleton sequence as a pseudo image based on manually designed transformations.
+One line of works aggregates heatmaps along the temporal dimension into a 2D input with color encodings~\cite{choutas2018potion} or learned modules~\cite{yan2019pa3d, asghari2020dynamic}.
+Although carefully designed, information loss still occurs during the aggregation, which leads to inferior recognition performance.
+Other works~\cite{ke2017new,luvizon20182d,caetano2019skelemotion, li2018co, joze2020mmtm} directly convert the coordinates in a skeleton sequence to a pseudo image with transformations, typically generate a 2D input of shape $K\times T$, where $K$ is the number of joints, $T$ is the temporal length.
+Such input cannot exploit the locality nature of convolution networks, which makes these methods not as competitive as GCN on popular benchmarks~\cite{caetano2019skelemotion}.
+Only a few previous works have adopted 3D-CNNs for skeleton-based action recognition.
+To construct the 3D input, they either stack the pseudo images of distance matrices~\cite{hernandez20173d,lin2020image} or directly sum up the 3D skeletons into a cuboid~\cite{liu2017two}.
+These approaches also severely suffer from information loss and obtain much inferior performance to the state-of-the-art.
+Our work stacks heatmaps along the temporal dimension to form 3D heatmap volumes, preserving all information during this process.
+Besides, we use 3D-CNN instead of 2D-CNN due to its good capability for spatiotemporal feature learning.